top of page

 What about other areas in Kyoto?

 There are loads of accommodation options all over Kyoto, but the areas we've listed here are undoubtedly the best after analysing a variety of factors that will have the largest impact on your trip.
-However, you can still have an awesome trip by staying in different locations, you might find lower prices too, but these locations serve as a valuable guide in terms of convenience and travel time.
+However, you can still have an awesome trip by staying in different locations, you might find lower prices too, but the locations we've listed serve as a valuable guide in terms of convenience and travel time.
 One example is Fushimi Inari, there are a couple of nice places but it's lacking in terms of accommodation options.
-Another example is the Philosopher's Path, it's an amazing area but only ideal during the cherry blossom season, and might require regular taxi fares.
+Another example is the Philosopher's Path, it's an amazing area, but only ideal during the cherry blossom season as it's a bit far from the trains and might require regular taxi fares.

 How long should I stay in Kyoto?